 What can Georgia landlords do to ward off potential discrimination claims?

-As a landlord, you cannot use ignorance as a legal defense in court.
-Therefore, familiarizing yourself with the Fair Housing Act isn’t an option; it’s a must in order to run a successful rental investment in Georgia.
+Landlords cannot use ignorance as a legal defense for housing discrimination in court.
+Therefore, familiarizing yourself with the Fair Housing Act isn’t an option; it’s a must in order to run a successful property investment in Georgia.

 Below are a couple of tips to help you in this regard.

-• Review all rental ads before publishing them.
+Review all ads before publishing them.
 Even better, have a professional go through them to avoid potential discrimination claims from tenants belonging to certain classes.

-Examples of phrases to avoid include: “Suitable for a Young Couple,” “Ideal for a Family,” “No Pets Allowed,” or “Caucasian Preferred.”
+Examples of phrases that may count as housing discrimination include: “Suitable for a Young Couple,” “Ideal for a Family,” “No Pets Allowed,” or “Caucasian Preferred.”
 These statements are bound to get you in trouble sooner rather than later.
 If you’re just starting out, have a professional create the ad for you as you learn the ropes.

-• Hire a professional property management company.
-Professional property managers specialize in doing one thing – managing their clients’ rental properties right.
+Hire a professional property management company.
+Professional property managers specialize in doing one thing – managing their clients’ properties right.

 Bottom Line

 At this point, you’re now familiarized with the basics of the Fair Housing Act in Georgia.
-If you still need more help, get in touch with Vineyard Property Management.
+If you still need more help regarding Fair Housing or anything else property management, get in touch with Vineyard Property Management.
 Our boutique approach to managing your Cobb or Cherokee rental property will ensure you get the most out of our services.
 Get in touch to learn more!